Chowbotics raises $5 million for salad-making robots named Sally, of course

 According to Chowbotics CEO and founder Deepak Sekar, the company has finished pilot production of Sally and is ready to bring the robot to market this spring.
 Asked whether a version of Sally for home use is in the works, Sekar said not now and likely not for another five or more years.
 The CEO explained:

 “Back in the 60’s you had computers the size of a room that were astronomically expensive.
 That was the main frame.
-Then you had the supercomputer which was more accessible for businesses in the 70s.
+Then you had the mini-computer which was more accessible for businesses in the 70s.
 It took another decade or so for the personal computer to come around.
-Right now, the food industry is facing a supercomputer phase where robots have come out of the factory and are going into commercial kitchens.”
+Right now, the food industry is facing a mini-computer phase where robots have come out of the factory and are going into commercial kitchens.”

 A number of pilot customers have agreed to trial Chowbotics’ salad-making robot already.
 Sally will be used in pilots at the Campbell, Calif.-based Italian restaurant Mama Mia’s, and the co-working space Galvanize in San Francisco, as well as the corporate cafeteria at H-E-B Grocery Co. in Texas this spring.